 Beyond that, people also often get a negative view of gaming because of the way it’s often used as an icebreaker, pushing people into an uncomfortable situation under the auspices of a “game.”

-First, a “game night” is actually just a potluck dinner or dinner party with games as the entertainment.
-Keep that in mind as you plan this.
+A “game night” is actually just a potluck dinner or dinner party with games as the entertainment Keep that in mind as you plan this.
 The key is social interaction, as it would be with any dinner party with friends.

 The least expensive way to start is with card games – particularly games that can be played with a standard pack of playing cards.
 These work very well if you have a multiple of two guests or especially a multiple of four guests, as many such games are played with a partner against another partnership.
 I’ve been to several such occasions where one card game was played for the entire evening, with “relegation” and “promotion” among the tables, with the winning team at each table moving “up” and the loser at each table moving “down” (with the winner at the top table and the loser at the bottom table staying put).

 The advantage of card games is that the equipment cost is very low and it’s an effective way to gauge the interest of gaming among your friends.
 The disadvantage is that endless card games with a deck of cards can seem boring after a while, especially when there is such a wide variety of games out there.